 Change is hard, and this can put businesses off doing things differently – but we shouldn’t let fear of failure stop us making the improvements that will take us into the future.

 Companies talk a lot about change but making it happen is notoriously hard.
 In fact, most businesses think that such projects end in failure, according to a study quoted in Harvard Business Review.
+However, since the impact of Covid-19, most organisations have had to adapt and quickly to the need for embracing change head on.

 And in the RS Components/CIPS 2019 Indirect Procurement report – ‘The future of MRO’, one-fifth of Maintenance, Repair & Operations (MRO) professionals surveyed said they felt unable to influence change.